jennguyen1/nhuyhoa/_posts/2015-10-30-Split_Apply-Combine.md

 {% endhighlight %}

 # Using data.table
-The data.table package have optimized data frames to be able to handle large amounts of data.
+The data.table package has optimized data frames to be able to handle large amounts of data.

 Let's split by grade and subject and count the number of males and females in each grade and subject.
 This is equivalent to using `summmarise()`.